-For help in this area, consult the CC License Compatibility Chart.

 Besides accounting for and abiding by all the different licenses used for your remixed learning tool, one has to keep in mind accessibility issues, specifically, how the placement of attributions within your remixed learning tool can affect the students’ experience using it.
 The presence of hyperlinks, non-friendly URL’s, and other non-syntactic text within your teaching materials’ content can affect the overall user experience, especially when the student uses accessibility tools like screen readers.
-It is for this reason that I recommend listing attribution statements in places other than within the body of your learning tool’s content.
-Attribution statements can be included at the end of the document, linked to outside the learning tool in the syllabus, as an MLA or APA-style works cited or bibliography, or as footnotes or endnotes.
-Following the recommendations above will ensure your students will have an accessible and affordable learning tool that properly attributes and credits each of the sources contributing to your remixed OER.
+It is for this reason that we are recommending listing attribution statements in places other than within the body of your learning tool’s content.
+Attribution statements can be included at the end of the document, as an MLA or APA-style works cited or bibliography, or as footnotes or endnotes.
+Following the recommendations in this guide will ensure your students will have an accessible and affordable learning tool that properly attributes and credits each of the sources contributing to your remixed OER.

 Basic Attribution Statements